Injecting Insight Into HMOs with Our Annual HMO Survey

 Health Net of CA: Health Net utilizes established written guidelines, such as InterQual Clinical criteria, along with the Health Net Medical Policy Manual, clinical practice guidelines, and the Schedule of Benefits.

-Kaiser Permanente: Our doctors are not required to seek authorization for medical services so long as the medical specialty, treatment, or test is available within our plan.
+Kaiser Permanente: Our doctors are not required to seek authorization for the vast majority of medical services so long as the medical specialty, treatment, or test is available within our plan.

 10. Are you monitoring the length of time for referral authorizations?
 What are you doing to reduce or eliminate delays?